 The insurance company’s purpose, in this quick settle technique, is to avoid responsibility for future medical expenses, lost wages and other damages that are likely to develop.
 This is a trap which an injured person needs to avoid.
 When a person is injured in an auto accident, it very often takes months to completely assess the person’s injuries.
 At that point, the person may need surgery or other extensive treatment.
 The injuries may leave the person permanently disabled even after corrective surgery.
 Therefore, the true value of a claim can only be assessed after a firm prognosis has been established by a physician, chiropractor, or surgeon.
 Florida has a strict window of time in which a lawsuit may be filed on an automobile accident claim.
 There is absolutely no need to rush to a settlement with any insurance company.
 By settling too soon you may regret it if/when your injuries become progressively worse.

-It is important to consult with an attorney before signing anything from either your insurance company or the other party’s insurance.
+The Fran Haasch Law Group has decades of experience handling large trucking accident cases and maintains a high level of knowledge and capabilities to ensure your case is handled professionally and expeditiously.
+It is important to consult with the right attorney before signing anything from either your insurance company or the other party’s insurance.
 We offer a FREE case evaluation for all automobile accidents.
 We handle cases throughout the state of Florida.
 If you think that you might have a potential injury claim please call The Fran Haasch Law Group directly at 727-784-8191 or 1-866-LAW-FRAN.
 You can also use the form on this page, or use our Case Guide Tool at the top of this page to set up your Free Case Evaluation.
 We are available to meet with you in your home, work, or multiple locations throughout the state to make things easier for you.